-4 There are a handful of adult recipients who are represented in the population more than once.
-This eligibility information.
+household as well as cases with duplicate eligibility information.
 Typically, data discrepancies are resolved within the data system.
 However, since the data could not be verified in the observation month, these case closures were excluded from the population.

 Population Summary